-The Lower Flint-Ochlockonee Water Planning Council developed a set of seventeen management practices, including seven Demand Management, seven Supply Management and Flow Augmentation, and four Water Quality practices.
-From this set, the Council selected four [to be updated at March Council meeting] high priority management practices, which are highlighted in the box on the next page.
+The Lower Flint-Ochlockonee Water Planning Council developed a set of seventeen management practices, including seven Demand Management, six Supply Management and Flow Augmentation, and four Water Quality practices.
+From this set, the Council selected three high priority management practices, which are highlighted in the box on the next page.
 For each management practice, this plan describes implementation steps, responsible parties, implementation schedules, cost estimates, and funding sources.
 The plan also identifies benchmarks by which implementation can be evaluated.